How to Grow Basil in a Container Herb Garden

-Basil is my can’t-live-without-it herb.
-Its aroma simply exudes summer.
-I generously sprinkle it over caprese salads, add it whole-leaf into spicy Thai soups, muddle it into Bloody Marys, and make sweet basil syrup for my sliced summer strawberries.
-And don’t even get me started about how liberally I toss freshly chopped basil on my pizza; I know I'm not alone here.
+Basil is the most perfect herb — especially when summer rolls around.
+I generously sprinkle it over caprese salads, top pasta with it, muddle it into Bloody Marys, and make sweet basil syrup for my sliced summer strawberries.
+And don’t even get me started about how liberally I toss freshly chopped basil on my pizza; I know I’m not alone here.

 Why Should I Grow Basil?

-There’s nothing like clipping fresh basil leaves from your garden and running back into your kitchen to add it to whatever you’re cooking.
-I should more aptly ask, "Why shouldn't you grow basil?"
-Basil's fresh, spicy, clove-scented flavor profile is a natural addition to so many cooking styles and cuisines.
+There’s nothing like clipping fresh basil leaves from your garden (or windowsill!) and adding it right into whatever you’re cooking.
+The question should really be: “Why shouldn’t I grow basil?”
+Basil’s fresh, spicy, clove-scented flavor profile is a natural addition to so many cooking styles and cuisines.

 Just one well-pruned plant will supply you with about a 1/2 cup’s worth of basil each week.
 Even if you’re limited on space, simply find a sunny windowsill, fill a container with well-drained soil, and you’re in business.
 Basil for months.

 Certainly the most common cultivar of basil is sweet basil or Genovese basil, but other culinary options — such as Thai, lemon, globe, and cinnamon — are also readily available.
-One of the main differences between basil and many of the other herbs we've discussed is the fact that it is a tender annual.
-It is very sensitive to the cold, so watch your plants carefully as the weather changes.
+One of the main differences between basil and other herbs is the fact that it is a tender annual.
+It is very sensitive to the cold, so get ready to plant it soon!
+May is the best time to start growing basil!

 How to Plant Basil

 - Where: Basil is a wonderful addition to a container garden.
 It thrives in well-drained soil, positioned in a sunny window.
-In the garden, plant basil among your tomatoes.
-It's a one-stop shop for your next caprese salad.
+In a larger garden, plant basil among your tomatoes.
+It’s a one-stop shop for your next caprese salad.

 - When: Basil is easy to sow from seed and is relatively quick to germinate.
 When planting from seed, plant seeds about six weeks before the last frost.
 Basil is super sensitive to the cold, so whether you are transplanting seedlings from indoors or have plants in the ground, watch the early spring temperatures and cover if necessary.
 If you are planting a cutting or transplanting a seedling or smaller plant, make sure the ground temperature is at least 70°F.